 We get most of the essential vitamins and minerals on our diet, provided that it is composed of healthy and nutrient-dense foods.
 That way, all the nutrients are better absorbed in the body as compared to those that are taken from vitamin supplements.

-With proper meal planning, most keto dieters are at low risk of common nutritional deficiencies.
+With proper meal planning, most keto diet enthusiasts are at low risk of common nutritional deficiencies, such as vitamin D deficiency.
 But even so, it can be pretty easy to miss some of these nutrients on a day-to-day basis.

 A simple way to make sure that you get enough essential vitamins and minerals daily is to take multivitamins.
 But not multivitamins are created equal.